snazy/ohc/README.rst

 - capable of maintaining huge amounts of cache memory
 - suitable for tiny/small entries with low overhead using the chunked implementation
 - runs with Java 8 and Java 11 - support for Java 7 and earlier has been dropped with version 0.7.0
+- to build OHC from source, Java 11 or newer (tested with Java 11 + 15) is required

 Performance
 ===========